dspetukhov/data-quality-automated-evaluator/README.md

 If data contain `target_column` column, it will be picked up to calculate target average.
 So it is not necessary to specify this value explicitly in this configuration section, it is possible to get `target_column` via `transformations`.

-It is also not obligatory to specify this value at all.
+This value is not obligatory.

 #### `columns_to_exclude`

 This value defines a list of columns that will be excluded from evaluation.
+This is optional.

 #### `outliers`

-- `criterion` defines method for outlier detection: IQR or Z-score.
+- `criterion` defines method for outlier detection: `IQR` or `Z-score`.
+This value is must if outliers are expected to be shown on charts.
 - `multiplier` defines value to detect outliers with IQR method.
+This is optional as the default value is 1.5.
 - `threshold` defines value to detect outliers with Z-score method.
+This is optional as the default value is 3.

 #### `markdown`

 - `name` defines the name of the markdown report.
 Its explicit definition is not obligatory as the default value is `README.md`.
 - `css_style` defines path to the file with CSS style for tables.
+It is not obligatory to have one.
 - `float_precision` defines the number of decimal places to format numbers in markdown tables.
 Its explicit definition is not obligatory as the default value is 4.

 #### `plotly`